theopenconversationkit/tock/docs/README.md

 ## Actions / Workflows

-This project uses GitHub Actions to deploy and clean up branches, and it contains two different workflows:
+This project uses GitHub Actions to deploy and clean up branches :

-The first one is for deployment, it automatically deploys the MkDocs documentation to GitHub Pages when a push is made to certain branches.
+The project automatically deploys the MkDocs documentation to GitHub Pages when a push is made to certain branches.
 It proceeds as follows:

 - Trigger: PUSH